IsaacScript/isaacscript/docs/gotchas.md

 ### NPM Dependencies

-Beware of using run-of-the-mill JavaScript or TypeScript libraries, such as [Underscore](https://underscorejs.org/), as they might not transpile properly to Lua.
-You're on your own here.
+Unfortunately, you can't use JavaScript or TypeScript libraries from NPM, since TypeScriptToLua does not support that.
+However, if you need a specific function, then you can simply copy paste it into your own code.

-On the other hand, if you want to split IsaacScript code between repositories or share a library with others, TypeScriptToLua allows [using and creating npm packages containing .lua files](https://typescripttolua.github.io/docs/external-lua-code).
+On the other hand, if you want to split IsaacScript code between repositories or share a library with others, TypeScriptToLua does allow [using and creating npm packages containing .lua files](https://typescripttolua.github.io/docs/external-lua-code).
 Check out the TypeScriptToLua docs for more details.

 <br />